swimmingly/swimmingly.github.io/_pages/other/overview.md

 #### strategy

 Natural government is always with us.
 It is obvious when we are well, obscure when ill and dependent, as we have been for millennia.
-Fortunately, individualist distributed state can be derived by logic.
-It formalizes natural government, _evoking it_.
+Fortunately, the idea of the individualist distributed state can be derived by logic.
+It formalizes natural government and _evokes it_.

 We recover natural government with a three-point, assymetric strategy:

 1. learn enough philosophy, law, and self-defence to function.
 2. recover personal power through healing from trauma through profound rest in [hygienic dark retreat](/).
-3. recover material independence through [autonomous infrastructure][./individualism#autonomous-infrastructure): off-grid, low-tech life support.
+3. recover material independence through [autonomous infrastructure](./individualism#autonomous-infrastructure): off-grid, low-tech life support. [^4]

 An Individualist Party helps organize these activities for members so they may better lead their own lives.
 It does not run candidates for centralized leadership, court supporters, or even raise funds.
 Assymmetry means focusing on factors less controlled by the centralized system.